octopus-db/documentation/docs/source/collections.rst

 The SahulSed Lacustrine OSL collection
 """"""""""""""""""""""""""""""""""""""
-| *Database of published optically stimulated luminescence (OSL) ages for lacustrine sedimentary records from Sahul*
+| *A database of published optically stimulated luminescence (OSL) ages for lacustrine sedimentary records from Sahul*
 | **Publisher, Year**
 | ARC Centre of Excellence for Australian Biodiversity and Heritage (CABAH); University of Wollongong, 2021
 | **Spatial extent, Publication period**